Healthcare blogger

 I think millions of Americans understand that this is fundamentally a debate about who should decide how much health care you get and who should have to pay for that care.
 I think they understand the rough consequences of an expanded government role in private health insurance and health care delivery.
 I think millions of them are reacting at an instinctive policy level to bigger government -- higher taxes, bigger budget deficits, more government spending.

-See also Marta Mossburg in the Washington Examiner and Peter Wehner at Commentary:
+See also Marta Mossburg in the Washington Examiner and

 Obama’s health-care ambitions are being shattered because what he wants to do would make things worse rather than better, and costlier rather than cheaper.
 President Obama is attempting to sell a product that is fundamentally defective and increasingly radioactive.
 Even if Team Obama were doing everything right--and it is not--it would find itself in a precarious position.
 It is reality, including numerous CBO analyses, that is doing the damage.
 Public relations has very little to do with it.

-(via The Corner, Maggie's Farm)
+The Corner,

 No comments: